Courses for career planning

-We encourage undergraduate majors (and minors by permission of instructor) to consider taking our Dance 480: Senior Seminar class during Winter Quarter.
-This class is a capstone course that facilitates a student in synthesizing college experiences and directing the student toward the future.
+We encourage undergraduate majors (and minors by permission of instructor) to consider taking our Dance 480: Career Explorations for Dance Majors during Winter Quarter.
+In this class, majors will explore their strengths and interests in real world career options.
 Assignments are geared toward organization and presentation of the knowledge and skills a student has gained while pursuing a major or minor in dance at the University of Washington.
-Course activities include: preparing specialized materials for job applications, internships and/or graduate school; understanding the process of grant applications; and, researching and formulating a strategy for pursuing goals.
+Course activities include: preparing specialized materials for job applications, internships and/or graduate school; creating a personal and/or artist website; understanding the process of grant applications; job shadowing; and, researching and formulating a strategy for pursuing goals.
 Guest speakers include UW alumni who have found employment in the fields of education, technical theater, physical therapy, company direction, stage management, fund raising and development, and performing.

 The Career Center at the University of Washington offers a wide range of resources that can further enable and empower you to create the right path toward your ideal career.
 Services include resume writing, personality tests, interviewing skills, internship information, major exploration, job search strategies, reducing test anxiety, and information on graduate schools.